1854 Atlantic hurricane season: Hurricane Three

 Gales were reported in Florida, including as far south as St. Augustine.
 In Georgia, the entire coast suffered significant impacts, with damage more severe from St. Simons northward.
 About 110 acres of rice crops were destroyed, equivalent to a loss of approximately 6,000 bushels.
-Between Savannah, Georgia and Charleston, South Carolina, "extraordinary tides" were reported.
-Hutchinson Island, Georgia was completely submerged, while there was significant inundation in eastern Savannah.
+Between Savannah, Georgia, and Charleston, South Carolina, "extraordinary tides" were reported.
+Hutchinson Island, Georgia, was completely submerged, while there was significant inundation in eastern Savannah.
 Storm surge also brought coastal flooding to much of South Carolina, from Beaufort to Georgetown.
 Wind damage in that area was mainly confined to downed trees.
 However, in Charleston, South Carolina, a two-story wooden building was destroyed and there was slight to moderate damage to other structures, limited to roofs and the destruction of fences.
-This hurricane compared similarly to hurricanes that struck Charleston in 1752, 1783, 1804, 1811, and 1822 in flooding and strength.
+This hurricane compared similarly to hurricanes that struck Charleston in 1752, 1783, 1804, 1811, and 1822 in terms of flooding and strength.
 Throughout the United States, this storm resulted in at least 26 fatalities.